FlintShadey/MDM4/README.md

 if it cant find vite:  npm install

 if it wont commit and the branches diverge
-# One-time, just for this pull:
+One-time, just for this pull:
 git pull --no-rebase origin main

-add a resposive ?image? that shows the internet connection to blue drawer
+add a resposive ?image grren red light? that shows the internet connection to blue drawer